dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ## Testing

-This project uses Jest + React Testing Library for unit testing and Playwright for ui and e2e testing.
+This project uses Vitest + React Testing Library for unit testing and Playwright for ui and e2e testing.

 Isolated ui testing, covering accessibility, page navigation and validations occurs in both CI on push and pull requests, as well in CD as when code merges to main.